8.1 Education Domain Scope and Priorities

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

-What WCC Education Questions Are Really Testing
+What WCC Education Questions Actually Measure

 Education targetWhat to teachHow to verify

-PatientPurpose, warning signs, daily actions, follow-upTeach-back in plain language
+PatientPurpose, daily actions, warning signs, follow-upTeach-back in plain language

-Family caregiverSteps they are expected to performReturn demonstration
+Family caregiverSteps they must performReturn demonstration

-Provider or specialistFindings needing reviewClear objective communication
+Provider or specialistObjective findings needing reviewConcise clinical communication

 Use this WCC education sequence:

-• Identify the learner and caregiver role.
+• Identify the learner and the caregiver's role.

-• Verify understanding with teach-back or return demonstration.
+• Verify with teach-back or return demonstration.

 • Document what was taught and what the learner could do.